 Please take this as an overview and limit your outside plans until after the first several weeks in London.
 Details about the semester, such as dates and destinations of field trips, will be finalized then.
 You will learn about your personal course timetable upon arrival.

-Monday, 25 August Recommended date for departure to London on overnight flight (for those with pre-arranged housing)
+Monday, 24 August Recommended date for departure to London on overnight flight

 Over winter break, several members of the department attended the Joint Mathematics Meeting in Baltimore, the largest annual gathering of mathematicians and statisticians in the world.
 Chris Hellmann ('16) and Brennan Langenbach ('16) presented a poster entitled "Symplectic Transformations as R-Lagrangian Subspaces" based on MAP research from the previous summer.
 David Brown ('14) also presented a poster entitled "Enumeration and Projection Dependence of 1-Singular Knots" from his summer research at James Madison University.